-Snoring sets students back.
+2. Snoring sets students back

-A large population survey in Norway showed that teens age 15 to 19 who went to bed between 10 p.m. and 1 a.m. had the highest GPAs.
+A large population survey in Norway showed that teens ages 15 to 19 who went to bed between 10p.m. and 1a.m. had the highest GPAs.
 Getting too little sleep increased students’ odds of having GPAs in the lowest quartile.
 It’s easy to use these sorts of findings to admonish teens for staying up too late.
 But teens are naturally night owls, at least according to the leading research.
-Because their circadian clocks are shifted, making it especially hard for adolescents to keep early hours.
+Their circadian clocks are shifted, making it especially hard for adolescents to keep early hours.

-A number of studies have linked Delayed Sleep Phase (a preference for keeping especially late hours) to lower academic performance, but in several instances, researchers found another factor underlying the link.
+A number of studies have linked Delayed Sleep Phase (a preference for keeping especially late hours) to lower academic performance.
+But, in several instances, researchers found another factor underlying the link.
 In one case, that factor was school attendance — students with DSP did worse in school, perhaps because they missed a lot of it.
 Would they show up if first period started later?
 Advocates for bumping back first period would probably say yes.

-Sleeping efficiently helps students score well
+6. Sleeping efficiently helps students score well

 We can assess sleep using a number of measures.
 One such measure is sleep efficiency, the proportion of time in bed that people actually spend sleeping.
 (To calculate sleep efficiency, divide hours in bed by hours slept.)
 In one 2015 Italian study, sleep efficiency emerged as a key predictor of exam grades for students in their final year of high school.
 Researchers did not find a significant relationship between exam grades and other sleep measures, including total duration of sleep (amount of sleep logged, efficiency notwithstanding) and sleep midpoint (also called mid-sleep time).
-Here’s the formula for calculating midpoint:
+Here’s the formula for calculating sleep midpoint:

 - Take the average number of hours you sleep each night and divide that number in half.
 Add that number to your average bedtime on free days (meaning days on which work or school do not define your schedule).
 That’s your midpoint.
 So, if I sleep seven hours, and I go to bed at midnight, my midpoint is: 3:30 a.m. (that's 3.5 + 12).

-Med school students are hard to predict.
+7. Med school students are hard to predict

 Another study on Sudanese med students found a significant difference in duration and quality of sleep between excellent and merely satisfactory students.
-On average, snoring afflicted nine percent of the gunners, who averaged seven hours of sleep each night.
+On average, snoring afflicted 9 percent of the gunners, who averaged seven hours of sleep each night.
 By comparison, 28 percent of the hangers-on snored, and they only logged 6.3 hours of rest each night.

 And a third study (med student sleep is well-documented) found, somewhat counter-intuitively, that “it is not the generally poor sleepers who perform worse in the medical board exams.”
 Students who slept poorly immediately before taking exams (during study periods) were most likely to choke, but those who struggled with sleep over the course of the semester still managed to crush it.